re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * The rfm95
     * Can be put to sleep (draw about 20 uC)
+    * Apparently has a Low Battery Detector and Temp.
+Sensor

 * Always have the Trackers able to receive
     * The rfm95 modules have a mode called Channel Activity Detection (CAD).
 This mode basically checks to see if there are any messages in the air.
 This mode runs for a very short period of time (it is based on the SF and bandwidth) and draws little current.
 The Trackers can be put in a loop where every X amount of time (500ms, 4 seconds, etc.), the Arduino wakes up, enters CAD mode, if it returns false, put the driver to sleep and then the Arduino to sleep.
 If it returns true, that means a message is in the air, turn on and wait to receive.
     * Still working on getting it to run smoothly but
         * Looks like current consumption is still very low.
 Will try connecting to Arduino Pro Mini and see what overall consumption is.
-        * Whatever is sendign the message must do so multiple times. the first message will be to wake the Tracker up, than it must be sent again for the Tracker to receive it.
+        * Whatever is sending the message must do so multiple times. the first message will be to wake the Tracker up, than it must be sent again for the Tracker to receive it.
 The Radiohead library already conmes equiped with the abilty to continuously resend unreceived messages so not a big deal
         * In regards to a MESH network, have not tried yet.
 A library already exists to create one.
 I believe, if I can get the packets sending/receive smoothly without anything being missed, I could get this working.

 * The Trackers are not configurable, but the Gateways are, and they can communicate with the nodes